 The Advisory Group will meet at least twice a year at a venue to be agreed.

-There will be four standing sub-groups of OTAG:
+There will be three standing sub-groups of OTAG:

 Audit, Clinical and Research Sub-group

 This sub-group will be responsible to OTAG for suggesting and coordinating audits, review and approve (where appropriate) applications for access to data and review and initiate clinical research studies and make recommendations to OTAG.
 This subgroup will liaise with the OTTSG to deliver the above.

 This group will develop and review the standards and functioning of eye banks and eye retrieval teams.
 It will also develop and review policies for donor and recipient selection, and selection and allocation of donated ocular tissue.